 Us Londoners are lucky in that many of our biggest and best museums are free to visit — though most do accept (and encourage) donations to help with their upkeep, so consider dropping a couple of quid into the box if you can afford to.

-YOUNG V&A: The V&A's east London outpost, Young V&A was designed specifically for younger visitors when it reopened in 2023, so is the better option for summer holiday excursions.
+YOUNG V&A: The V&A's Bethnal Green London outpost, Young V&A was designed specifically for younger visitors when it reopened in 2023, so is the better option for summer holiday excursions.
 It's centred around three zones (Play, Imagine and Design), with plenty of interactive elements, from sandpits to a finger skateboard park, and with exhibits designed for babies through to teenagers.
 Nostalgic elements like a Kermit the Frog toy from the 1970s/80s are likely to impress parents and grandparents too.

 BRITISH MUSEUM: An absolute behemoth of an institution, the British Museum can be overwhelming even for adults.
 Thankfully, there's a special Families Desk (open weekends and school holidays), where visitors with children can pick up trails and activity packs to keep little ones entertained.
 Enter via the main entrance, go through to the Great Court and turn left to find it.
 Alternatively, explore the museum's 60+ galleries by theme, depending on what they're studying at school — Egyptians, Romans, Greeks and Sutton Hoo all have their own dedicated spaces.

-LOCAL MUSEUMS: You might have a museum even closer to home than you realise.
-Most boroughs and/or towns have their own museum, usually showcasing local history, and many are free to visit.
+LOCAL MUSEUMS: You might have a museum closer to home than you realise.
+Most boroughs and/or towns have their own museum, usually showcasing local history — and many are free to visit.
 You'll see the remains of a Tudor palace in one such museum, and some defaced books with a fascinating backstory in another.
 Finding out what happened in the past in their own local area might be just the ticket for getting the kids hooked on history.

 Free days out in London with children

 FULHAM PALACE: Another place that feels-like-it-shouldn't-be-free-but-is, Fulham Palace is the former home of the Bishops of London.
 The palace itself is petite and fairly modern inside, with a museum spanning a few small rooms, plus a great hall and chapel.
 A brief introductory video is filled with enough trivia to interest most youngsters, and you could easily rush through the building in about half an hour if they lose interest.
-Once outside, the real fun begins: a large lawn sits beyond the palace, with plenty of space for running and playing, and there's also a natural play area over to one side.
+Once outside, the real fun begins: a large lawn sits beyond the palace, with plenty of space for running and playing, and there's a natural play area over to one side.

 Free culture for kids in London